Chesty Sanchez: Skills, abilities, and resources

 At 6' 3", Chesty Sanchez is taller than most of the male wrestlers in Mexico; she's also considerably stronger than many men her size.
 She has an absolutely unbreakable, vise-like grip.
 When she plants her feet down, it is impossible to move Chesty, or to knock her over.
 She doesn't perform a lot of "high-flying" maneuvers (off of ropes and turnbuckles): A botched attempt at an aerial dive left Chesty with a limp that she has managed to turn into a swagger.
 Even when she's in a "real" fight (out of the wrestling ring), Chesty never broke the habit of stomping her foot when she throws a punch.
-Several luchadors have succumbed to Chesty's size, strength, and infamous temper; a long list of injured, infuriated victims forced Chesty Sanchez to leave professional lucha libre for a few years.
+Several wrestling have succumbed to Chesty's size, strength, and infamous temper; a long list of injured, infuriated victims forced Chesty Sanchez to leave professional wrestling for a few years.